entuziaz/AirfoilOptimizer/README.md

 # AirfoilOptimizer: Self-Noise Prediction

 ## Project Overview
-This project aims to predict the sound pressure level of airfoil self-noise using machine learning models.
-The dataset used for this project, stored in [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise) sourced from aerodynamic studies, consists of key features related to airfoil characteristics, such as frequency, angle of attack, chord length, and suction side displacement.
+This project aims to predict the sound pressure level of an airplane airfoil self-noise using machine learning models.
+The dataset used for this project, stored in [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise) sourced from aerodynamic studies on NACA 0012 airfoil, consists of key features related to airfoil characteristics, such as frequency, angle of attack, chord length, and suction side displacement.

 The main goal is to incorporate feature engineering techniques like feature importance and apply various machine learning models specifically the following models for regression analysis:
 - Linear Regression